leahghartman/leahghartman/README.md

 ## 📥 Reaching Out

-If you'd like to get in contact for any questions or just to chat, you can connect with me on [LinkedIn](https://www.linkedin.com/in/leahghartman/) or email me at [leah.ghartman@gmail.com](mailto:lghart@umich.edu).
+If you'd like to get in contact for any questions or just to chat, you can connect with me on [LinkedIn](https://www.linkedin.com/in/leahghartman/) or email me at [lghart@umich.edu](mailto:lghart@umich.edu).